Questions About the LDS Temple Ceremony and Masonry

 The combination of priests and angels, of ritual and teaching, all centered around Creation themes and covenant making, all point to a restoration of an ancient temple concept in the modern Mormon temple ceremony.

-James L. Carroll's articles on LDS temples provide some intelligent perspectives that I had only recently noticed.
-See, for example, his significant paper, "An Interpreters History of the Israelite Three Room Temple Design" presented at the Ninth Annual BYU Religious Education Student Symposium, 2007 (PPT slides also available).
+Also consider James L. Carroll's articles on LDS temples.
+See, for example, his significant paper, "An Interpreter's History of the Israelite Three Room Temple Design" presented at the Ninth Annual BYU Religious Education Student Symposium, 2007 (PPT slides also available).
 Here's the abstract:

 In 1842, Joseph Smith revealed the endowment which connected the temple tradition with the creation, the Garden of Eden, and the ritual activities of Adam and his descendents immediately after the fall.
 Ancient Israel under the Law of Moses also built several temples.
 These temples were not primarily used for endowments as we understand them today, but were part of an Aaronic order designed to be preparatory in nature.
 These temples each contained three main rooms or divisions.
 We survey several of the most important LDS and non-LDS theories that attempt to explain the meaning of these rooms and show that even most non-LDS scholars believe that the Israelite temple design was connected with the creation, the Garden of Eden, and the fall of man.
 Thus, although these temples were not identical to the modern temple pattern revealed through the Endowment, they were designed to teach many of the same fundamental gospel principles.
 The majority of these scholarly opinions were given many years after Joseph revealed the Endowment, illustrating the inspiration of the prophet.